Ford LTD (Americas): First generation (1965–1968)

 The model year also saw further changes to comply with safety regulations.
 Along with the addition of side marker lights and reflectors, the parking lights illuminated with the headlights; front outboard shoulder belts were fitted to cars built effective January 1, 1968.
 The padded steering wheel was replaced, following the addition of an energy-absorbing steering column.

-Limousine

-A limousine version of the car was also considered, with the extra length at the C-pillar and the rear doors.
-At least one example was built by Lehmann-Peterson.
-This car does not appear to have a B-pillar or a division window.

-Andy Hotton Associates also built about 10 examples of an LTD limo, in which the extra length was added at the B-pillar and C-pillar.

 Second generation (1969–1978)

-For the 1969 model year, the LTD was given a major redesign.
-Based on a largely carryover chassis, the wheelbase of all full-size Ford sedans now stretched to 121 inches.
+The LTD was given a major redesign for the 1969 model year.
+It shared a largely carryover chassis with all full-size Ford sedans, with the wheelbase lengthened by two inches.

 Timeline

-1969: Ford LTD is given a redesign on a longer (121-inch) wheelbase chassis; the hidden headlights and formal roofline introduced in 1967 are retained.
+1969: Ford LTD is given a redesign.
+The hidden headlights and formal roofline introduced in 1967 are retained.
 An all-new body features a split grille with a horizontal center divider (shared with XLs and Country Squires).